Skip to content

 Example:

 OpenOlat offers a question pool.
 Questions can be collected there and reused several times.
 This saves work, but it also requires a certain amount of coordination.
 In OpenOlat, there is therefore the role of the pool administrator.
+It is advisable that he ensures that not only new questions are created, but also that the various drafts and previous versions are deleted again (in consultation with the authors).

 Example:

 Experience has shown that the authoring area also accumulates many draft versions of courses and learning resources over time that are actually no longer needed.
+Occasional cleaning up should also be initiated here by a responsible person.

 Measure 4: Delete files permanently